The exact cause of penile cancer is not known but there are several risk factors.

 Around 8 out of 10 people (80%) in the UK get infected with the HPV virus at some time during their lifetime.
 For most people the virus causes no harm and goes away without treatment.
 But men with human papilloma virus have an increased risk of developing cancer of the penis.

-In a Danish study, men who had never used condoms had more than double the risk of penile cancer.
-They were compared to men who had used condoms.
+In a Danish study, men who had never used condoms compared to men who had used condoms had more than double the risk of penile cancer.
 This may be because condoms reduce the risk of HPV infection.
-Men who have two or more sexual partners before the age of 20 have a 4 to 5 times increased risk of penile cancer.
-This may also be due to HPV infection.

-Circumcision seems to reduce the risk of HPV infection of the penis.
+Circumcision may reduce the risk of HPV infection of the penis.

 Penile cancer is more common in men aged 50 or over.
 It is rare in men under the age of 40.